-Emissions of TACs generally have localized effects.
-Because the District's threshold of significance for health risk exposure from TACs is based on the incremental increase in health risk from a project's TAC emissions the District considers implementation of the project-level mitigation requirements to be sufficient for a finding of less than cumulatively considerable for cumulative impacts of TACs.
+Emissions of toxic air contaminants (TACs) generally have localized effects.
+Because the District's threshold of significance (see Chapter 2 appendix) for health risk exposure from stationary source TACs is based on the incremental increase in health risk from a project's TAC emissions, the District considers implementation of the project-level mitigation requirements to be sufficient for a finding of less than cumulatively considerable for cumulative impacts of TACs.
 However, to make this finding, it is assumed that the project is in compliance with all applicable emission limits and mitigation measures required by the U.S. Environmental Protection Agency (EPA), the California Air Resources Board (ARB), District rules and regulations, and local ordinances.
-Therefore, the project-level threshold of significance for evaluating TACs generated by a project should also be used to determine whether a project's TAC emissions are cumulatively considerable.
+Therefore, the project-level threshold of significance for evaluating stationary source TACs generated by a project should also be used to determine whether a project's stationary source TAC emissions are cumulatively considerable.